Lani-Dom/Lani-Dom/README.md

 ## 👋 Hello!
 I'm Lani

-- 🔭 I am a professional with 11 years of experience, blending the creativity of Product Design with the analytical precision of Data Science.
-My background spans various sectors such as Finance, Telecommunications, Government, Human Resources, and Digital Marketing.
+- 🔭 As a Product Designer with 11 years of experience, I specialize in creating user-centered solutions driven by data.
+My expertise in Design, User Research, Machine Learning, and Data Analysis allows me to deeply understand user behavior and deliver impactful products.

-- 🏅 By combining empathy for the user with data-driven insights (Machine Learning and Data Analysis), I bring a flexible and strategic approach to solving complex problems.
-My goal is to collaborate closely with stakeholders, engineers, and end-users to ensure projects are aligned with client objectives while effectively addressing user needs.
+- 🏅 I enjoy working with cross-functional teams from initial research to implementation, as the diversity of perspectives and skills enriches the product creation process.
+This approach allows me to design solutions that are aligned with the real needs of users, clients, and the market.

 ## ⚡Core Competencies in Data Science
 - <b>Data Analysis: </b>